Trusted WordPress tutorials, when you need them most.

 Choose webhooks as trigger integration

-In the next step, you’ll need to select a trigger for your integration.
+The next step is to select a trigger for your integration.

-Go ahead and select the ‘Receive data from a webhook’ as the trigger.
+Go ahead and select the ‘Receive data from a webhook’ option as the trigger.

 Select receive data from a webhook

-After that, scroll down to the Fields section.
-Now enter ‘Email’ under the Key field and select ‘Email’ for the Value type.
+Then, you’ll want to scroll down to the Fields section.
+From here, simply enter ‘Email’ under the Key field and select ‘Email’ for the Value type.

 Enter field details and cope the webhook link